 The most visible AI feature on any website is the chatbot.
 Forget the old decision-tree bots that made you want to throw your laptop.
 Modern AI chatbots understand natural language, remember conversation context, and pull from your actual business data to give accurate answers.

 A good AI chatbot for business can handle FAQs, book appointments, qualify leads, recommend products, and process simple transactions.
-Businesses using AI chatbots report saving 15 or more hours per week on customer service alone.
+According to IBM research, AI chatbots can handle up to 80 percent of routine customer inquiries and reduce support costs by around 30 percent.
+I break down the practical impact in my guide to AI chatbot time savings.
 The difference from older bots?
 These systems parse what a visitor actually means, not just the keywords they type.

 My is a good example of this in practice.
 I train it on each client's specific business data.
 It handles complex, multi-turn conversations that feel natural.
 Visitors talk to it like they would talk to a person, and it keeps up.